jaysylvester/citizen/README.md

 The second argument in `emitter.emit` is an object containing any data you want to pass back to citizen.
 All the content you want to render in your view should be passed to citizen within an object called `content`, as shown above.
 Additional objects can be passed to citizen to set directives that provide instructions to the server (explained later in the [Emitter Directives](#emitter-directives) section).
 You can even add your own objects to the request context and pass them from controller to controller (more in the [Controller Handoff section](#controller-handoff).)

+#### Throwing Errors

+The emitter has an `error` event so you can trigger citizen's error handling mechanism. citizen already does a pretty good job of catching your application's errors without crashing, but the `error` event gives you more control over how the error is handled.

+    // article controller

+    module.exports = {
+      handler: handler
+    };

+    function handler(params, context, emitter) {
+      // Get the article content
+      var article = app.models.article.getArticle(params.url.article, params.url.page);

+      // If everything is fine, emit ready if ( article ) {
+        emitter.emit('ready', {
+          content: article
+        });

+      // If there's a problem, throw an error
+      } else {
+        emitter.emit('error', {

+          // Optional.
+Default status code is 500 (server error).
+          statusCode: 404,

+          // Optional message you want to display, which overrides citizen's messaging
+          message: 'The requested article does not exist.'
+        });
+      }

+    };

+The app skeleton created by the [scaffold utility](#scaffold) includes optional error view templates for common errors, but you can create templates for any HTTP error code (more in the [Views section](#views).

 #### Private controllers

 To make a controller private—inaccessible via HTTP, but accessible within your app—add a plus sign (`+`) to the beginning of the file name: